Upsilon invariants from cyclic branched covers: Further examples with (1,1)-knots

-The generators are denoted by $x_i$ for $i=1, \ldots ,{2n+1}$, and the boundary maps are given by the bigons visible on the picture.
-(There are no more nontrivial components of the boundary, since the Maslov index one domains connecting any further pairs contain domains of negative multiplicity.)
+The generator corresponding to the intersection point $i\in \{1, \ldots , 2n+1\}$ is denoted by $x_i$ for $i=1, \ldots ,{2n+1}$, and the boundary maps are given by the bigons visible on the picture.
+(There are no more non-trivial components of the boundary map, since the Maslov index one domains connecting any further pairs contain regions of negative multiplicity.)

-The generators of the chain complex of $\CFKinf (K)$ for a $(1,1)$-knot are easy to determine: these are the intersection points of the unique $\alpha$- and the unique $\beta$-curve.
-The boundary map is defined by counting holomorphic maps from the unit disk ${\mathbb {D}}$ to the Heegaard torus $T^2$, with the usual (Floer theoretic) boundary conditions.
-The map ${\mathbb {D}}\to T^2$ is not necessarily injective, but once we pass to the universal cover ${\mathbb {C}}$ of $T^2$ (and lift one of the intersection points to one of its preimages), the boundary map can be determined by identifying embedded bigons in the universal cover.
-As we will see, in some cases it is sufficient to consider one or two fundamental domains, making the computation much simpler.